mistakenelf/bubbletea-starter/README.md

 ## Configuration

-- A config file will be generated at `~/.bubbletea-starter.yml` when you first run `bubbletea-starter`
+A config file will be generated (`bubbletea-starter.yml`) in the config directory of the OS in which the app is ran from.
+If `XDG_CONFIG_HOME` is set, that will be used instead.

 ```yml
 settings: